Pharmr/almace-scaffolding/_app/_pages/providers.md

 permalink: /providers/
 desc:
 ---
-# Getting started
+# Getting started for providers

-**Step 1: Create your own microservice**
+**To work on Pharmr, you'll need to create your own microservice**

 Providers have flexibilty in what they manage and what therapeutics they offer.
-They can create a new service in a few simple steps:
+A new service can be created in a few steps:

 1. Choose a condition
 2. Determine your patient population & eligibility